 Can I be sure that the solicitor on the Beverley Building Society panel is any good?

-Getting recommendations is a sensible start.
+seeking recommendations is a sensible starting point.
 Before you go ahead check if they offer a no sale no fee offer.
 Also you often get what you pay for - a firm which quotes more will often provide a better service than one which is cheap as chips.
-We would always advocate that you speak with the lawyer handling your conveyancing
+We would always advocate that you speak with the solicitor handling your conveyancing

 I was thinking of purchasing my friend’s property.
 Once we agree a price, what’s the best way to move forward?
 I plan to obtain a mortgage with Beverley Building Society.
 Is it possible to avoid using solicitors to save on the costs?
 My father said that years ago it was possible to take the documents into the local Land Registry office and they did the rest

 If you are getting a mortgage with Beverley Building Society involved you will need to appoint a solicitor on the Beverley Building Society conveyancing panel.
 We would not encourage you to both use the same solicitors' firm.
 There are clear conflict of interest issues and it's not going to make a huge difference to the speed of the overall process.
 So as not to hold things us you should pass on your solicitors details to Beverley Building Society.
 Feel free to use our search tool to look for a licensed conveyancer or solicitor on the Beverley Building Society conveyancing panel.

 I have instructed a lawyer having checked that they are on the Beverley Building Society conveyancing panel.
 Does my lawyer arrange the survey of the property?

 Having digested plenty of mortgage guides,I note that they all recommend that you should get your house surveyed prior to buying it.
 When I asked my solicitor - who is on the Beverley Building Society conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor.
 Is that normal?